frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/payroll-period.md

 ## 1. How to create a Payroll Period

-1. Go to: Payroll Period > New.
+1. Go to Payroll Period list, click on New.
 1. Enter Name.
 1. Select Start Date and End Date of Payroll Period.
 1. Save.